-This CHP Grant Owner's Manual will assist your agency with the administrative and financial matters associated with your grant.
-It was developed by the COPS Office to ensure that all CHP grantees clearly understand and meet the requirements of their grant.
-Please review this manual carefully, because a failure to follow grant requirements can have serious ramifications.
+This COPS TRGP Grant Owner's Manual will assist your agency with the administrative and financial matters associated with managing your grant.
+It was developed by the COPS Office to ensure that all COPS TRGP grantees clearly understand and meet the requirements of their grant.
+Please review this manual carefully, as a failure to follow grant requirements may result in serious penalties.
 Please do not hesitate to call the COPS Office Response Center at 800.421.6770 if you need assistance with the implementation of your grant.